 It's interesting to consider every trainer big, small or one man and his horse have their day.
 I always cheer for the underdog.

-We have all listened to trainers detailing their thoughts before a race and the tone is often very different before and after.
+We have all listened to trainers e is often very different before and after.
 Certain trainers are known for being over optimistic.
 Glass three-quarters full type of mind.
 Others run from interviewers in case they bring bad luck. superstitious.

 Dangle that luckless rabbit's foot before they dare muse about what may be.

 The number of times he would race a horse at the highest level and it would work for him.
 A horse priced 100/1.
 Placed.
 Remember Terimon runner-up to Nashwan in the 1989 Epsom Derby.
 Oh, what were the odds?

 How many pundits, trainers, owners would have said: ''You're wasting your time and money.''